kasperpihl/KPTimePicker/README.md

 ### Delegate

-KPTimePicker has a delegate to the selected date.
+KPTimePicker has a delegate to get the selected date.

 ```objc
 @interface ViewController () <KPTimePickerDelegate>